Your all-inclusive safari cost includes many details such as transport, accommodation, activities & more.

 3. Accommodation

 This is where you will be staying throughout the duration of your safari.
-There are many options when it comes to accommodation such as campsites, budget lodges, luxury hotels, homestays, Airbnb, and many others.
+There are many options in East Africa when it comes to accommodation such as campsites, budget lodges, luxury hotels, homestays, Airbnb, and many others.

 As your tour operator, we have built relationships with many lodges and hotels and can easily customize every detail of your stay during your safari holiday with us.